ethereum/pyrlp/docs/tutorial.rst

 2) Check if one of the entries in :attr:`rlp.sedes.sedes_list` can serialize the object (via ``serializable(obj)``).
 If so, this is the sedes.
 3) Check if the object is a sequence.
-If so, build a :class:`rlp.sedes.ListSedes` by recursively infering a sedes for each of its elements.
+If so, build a :class:`rlp.sedes.List` by recursively infering a sedes for each of its elements.
 4) If none of these steps was successful, sedes inference has failed.